wmwxwa/tyk-docs/tyk-docs/content/plugins/supported-languages/javascript-middleware/install-middleware/tyk-ce.md

   - /plugins/javascript-middleware/install-middleware/tyk-ce
 ---

-In order to activate middleware in a Tyk Community Edition edition or when using a file-based setup, the middleware needs to be registered as part of your API Definition.
+In order to activate middleware when using Tyk OSS or when using a file-based setup, the middleware needs to be registered as part of your API Definition.
 Registration of middleware components is relatively simple.
 {{< note success >}}
 **Note**